Dark Chocolate Almond Bark

 - Stir in the cocoa powder mixing well.

-- Pour this over the roasted almonds.
+- Stir in the almonds.

 - Store in an airtight container in the fridge.